-You’ve made the decision to outsource your insurance company’s billing and payment functions.
+You’ve decided to outsource your insurance company’s billing and payment functions.
 You’ve researched vendors and want to create an RFP to determine who is the best fit for your needs.

 What questions should you ask to determine the best solution?

-We’ve been a part of a number of large-scale RFPs.
+We’ve been a part of many large-scale RFPs.
 We’ve answered a plethora of questions about insurance billing and payment.
 Below are the 12 questions we’ve found most insightful in an insurance billing and payments RFP.

 What payment methods do you support?